quantify-nfc/Wear24-NFC-Kernel/README.md

 - Set up the defconfig: `make O=out msm8909w-perf`
 - Start building: `make O=out -j$(nproc --all)`*

 * `$(nproc -all)` is just the number of cores on your system.
-It is set automagically and your can replace it with another number if you'd like.
+It is set automagically and you can replace it with another number if you'd like.

 ## Discord